 Have you heard the term “never events?”
 These are things that happen that should never happen during surgery?
 They can include a surgical patient losing the wrong limb or having the wrong part operated on.
 It can also mean sponges or other surgical tools being left inside a patient’s body during a surgery.
 There are some things that should never happen in a hospital setting, but they do.

 Researchers and doctors agree that reporting of surgical errors is lower, as we usually only hear about the big events.
-We are much less likely to hear about a surgeon perforating someone’s bowel during surgery, leading the patient to nearly die from sepsis.
+We are much less likely to hear about a surgeon perforating someone’s bowel during surgery, leading the patient to nearly dying from sepsis.

 The consequences of these surgical errors are: